-1. We develop affordable, downloadable and quality scripts, templates, policies, procedures and other resources tailored for speech pathologists in private practice.
+- We develop affordable, downloadable and quality scripts, templates, policies, and procedures and therapy resources tailored for speech pathologists in private practice.
 This means speech pathologists don’t need to waste time reinventing the wheel and can instead focus on helping their clients.

-We are owned and operated by David Kinnane, a Certified Practising Speech Pathologist, lawyer, writer and speaker in private practice in Sydney, Australia.
+We are owned and operated by David Kinnane, a Certified Practising Speech Pathologist, lawyer, lecturer and writer in private practice in Sydney, Australia.
 You can read more about David’s professional background, qualifications and experience here.
 We are co-owned and managed by Jillian Cordeiro, a lawyer, also based in Sydney.

 Together, David and Jillian also own and co-manage Banter Speech & Language, an independent private speech pathology clinic, and Bodkin Wood Legal & Advisory, a law firm specialising in allied health issues.

 We want to make it easier for speech pathologists to launch, grow and run their private practices professionally and to focus on their clients’ needs.

 Most speech pathologists in private practice receive very little if any training at university or college about how to run a successful small business.
 Most of us had to figure it all out as we went – usually wasting a lot of time and making mistakes in the process, often distracting us from seeing clients.

 - should have access to affordable, quality business resources and support;